-Since 1999 ‘mur.at' operates a server farm in Graz (Austria) and is connected to the global network via ACOnet (Austrian Science Network).
+Since 1999 ‘mur.at' operates a server farm in Graz (Austria) which is connected to the global network via ACOnet (Austrian Science Network).

 For years ‘mur.at' is organising worklabs as a core format within their yearly artistic program.
-Worklabs are “unconferences” lasting several days, to which open calls are invited.
-Mur.at creates a temporary space in which local artists, technicians as well as guests and experts can discuss topics from the field of digital technology, art and their social implications.
+Worklabs are “unconferences” lasting several days, to which open calls are invited. mur.at creates a temporary space in which local artists, technicians as well as guests and experts can discuss topics from the field of digital technology, art and their social implications.
 People from different fields and with different backgrounds meet and work together on ideas and drafts that become the starting point for future projects, publications and productions of the current and coming year.
-The worklabs are therefore both incubators for concrete work and open space for discussion, where ideas, tools, practical and creative approaches are developed and tested.
+The worklabs are aiming to be both incubators for projects and open spaces for discussion where ideas, tools, practical and creative approaches are developed and tested collectively.

 Photo: Internet at #rp11 by .hd., Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 2.0)